 Maintenance & Storage

 Proper maintenance and storage of towels is key to keeping them free from lint.
 After drying, fold the towel neatly so that it won’t be exposed to excess friction which can cause pilling.
 Store the towel in a cool, dry place away from direct sunlight or heat sources.
 This will help keep your towels looking like new for longer periods of time.
+Additionally, older towels may require extra care to maintain their appearance and functionality.

 If you have limited space for storing your towels, consider investing in some vacuum-sealed bags or plastic containers with airtight seals.
 These are great options as they reduce the amount of air exposure and prevent moisture buildup which can lead to mold growth on fabrics over time.
 Additionally, these types of containers also protect against dust mites and other allergens that may accumulate on fabric surfaces if left unprotected.
+Loose lint is a common issue with cotton towels, especially when they are new, and can be managed by proper storage and handling.

 When laundering your towels at home, use cold water instead of hot water when possible as this helps preserve their color and texture while reducing wear and tear caused by hot water cycles over time.
 Also, avoid using too much detergent or fabric softener as this can leave residue behind on the fibers causing them to become stiffer after drying – leading to more pilling.
 If you do need extra cleaning power try adding a small amount of white vinegar during each wash cycle - it’s an effective natural cleaner without all those harsh chemicals found in many store-bought products today.